mdang/ga-lessons/icebreakers-installfest/README.md

 ### Introductions

 1. Create a new **README.md** using one of the examples in the `resources` folder as a starting point.
-2. Edit the information to include relevant dates, etc for the new cohort
+2. Edit the information to include relevant dates, etc for the new cohort.
-3. View in presentation format with [SlideDeck](https://slideck.io)
+3. View in presentation format with [SlideDeck](https://slideck.io).

 Examples: